Hindustan Motors

-Hindustan Motors is an Indian automotive manufacturer based in Kolkata, West Bengal, India.
+Hindustan Motors is an Indian automotive manufacturer based in Kolkata.
 It is a part of the Birla Technical Services conglomerate.
-The company was the largest car manufacturer in India before the rise of Maruti Udyog.

-Hindustan Motors manufactured the Ambassador and Landmaster motorcars (based on 1956 Morris Oxford series III), both immensely popular Indian automobiles from 1957 to 2014.
+Hindustan Motors was the largest car manufacturer in India before the rise of Maruti Udyog.
+Hindustan Motors manufactured the Ambassador and Landmaster motorcars (based on 1956 Morris Oxford Series III), both immensely popular Indian automobiles from 1957 to 2014.

 One of the original three car manufacturers in India, founded in 1942 by Mr. B.M.
 Birla, it was a leader in car sales until the 1980s, when the industry was opened up from protection.
-All through its history, the company has depended on government patronage for its sales and for survival by eliminating competition.
 Manoj Jha was the managing director who stepped down from the post on 21 February 2012.

+In early 2013, Hindustan Motors announced that it will demerger and transfer its Chennai plant to its fully owned subsidiary Hindustan Motor Finance Corporation Limited.

-On 11 February 2017, Hindustan Motors executed an agreement with Peugeot SA for the sale of the Ambassador brand, including the trademarks, for a consideration of ₹80 crore.
+On 11 February 2017, Hindustan Motors executed an agreement with PSA Group (now Stellantis) for the sale of the Ambassador brand, including the trademarks, for a consideration of ₹80 crore.
 The tie-up entails two joint venture agreements between the companies of the two groups.
+The new Ambassador model was likely to be rolled out in December 2024.
+PSA would also use the plant to manufacture automobiles, engines and parts in the Chennai plant.
+The Chennai plant manufactures Citroën vehicles.

 History

 Hindustan Motors Limited (HML) was India's pioneering automobile manufacturing company.
 It was established just before the Indian Independence Act 1947, in 1942 by B. M. Birla of the industrialist Birla family in collaboration with Lord Nuffield of Morris Motors, who were already selling their cars in India.
 Commencing operations in a small assembly plant in Port Okha near Gujarat, the manufacturing facilities later moved to Uttarpara, West Bengal in 1948, where it began the production of the Morris-designed Hindustan Ambassador.
 The HM-Mitsubishi Motors Plant is in Tiruvallur near Chennai in Tamil Nadu.

 In 1948, after independence, vehicle production was shifted to a new greenfield plant spread over a large area in Uttarpara, West Bengal.
 The first car to roll out from the Uttarpara plant was the Hindustan 10, based on the Morris 10.
 Later the Hindustan 14, based on the Morris Oxford MO, and baby Hindustan, based on the Morris minor, were produced.
-In 1954 Hindustan launched the Morris Oxford series II-derived Hindustan Landmaster, and in 1957 the Hindustan Ambassador, based on the Morris Oxford series III, was launched.
+In 1954 Hindustan launched the Morris Oxford Series II-derived Hindustan Landmaster, and in 1957 the Hindustan Ambassador, based on the Morris Oxford Series III, was launched.
 This first model, later known as Mark-1, whose basic design remained unchanged was manufactured until 2014 with various model changes on facelifts, engines and later with power steering, disc brakes, etc.